Primary Crullers: A Robotman Book

 Robotman's Blatant Replacement

 After being written out of his own strip, Robotman was eventually replaced by this crude, badly-drawn replacement.
-Whether meant as a tribute or mockery to the original character, it's very meta...and very Meddick.
+Whether meant as a tribute to or mockery of the original character, it's very meta...and very Meddick.

 This particular strip cuts Robotman out of his own strip completely.
 A foreshadowing, indeed.